viv-visw/my-portfolio/Tutorial - Transformer/README.md

 * I have only used Markdown for this documentation (and no other tools)

-* The documentation would look different if I'd have used Confluence, Jupyter Notebooks, or Sphinx.
+* The documentation would look different had I used Confluence, Jupyter Notebooks, or Sphinx, especially the following aspects:

-* Some examples:

   * Confluence macros.